-Although the wine industry in Austria is concentrated in the two major winegrowing areas Weinland (the Danube area, Weinviertel and the Pannonian area) and Steirerland (the winegrowing regions in Steiermark), we also find vineyards scattered throughout Bergland (in the federal states of Carinthia, Upper Austria, Salzburg, Tyrol and Vorarlberg).
-The character of these wines has been influenced substantially by the Atlantic climate and the nearby Alps.
+Although viticulture in Austria is concentrated in the two major wine-growing areas of the Weinland (the Danube region, Weinviertel and Pannonian region) and the Steirerland (the wine-growing regions in Styria), there are also vineyards scattered throughout the Bergland wine-growing area (the federal states of Carinthia, Upper Austria, Salzburg, Tyrol and Vorarlberg).
+The character of these wines is substantially influenced by the Atlantic climate and the nearby Alps.

-In the wake of the current global warming, viticulture is enjoying a renaissance in Bergland, particularly in the winegrowing areas of Kärnten (Carinthia).
-There the cooler, Alpine climate traditionally favours early-maturing varieties such as Chardonnay, Müller Thurgau, Frühroter Veltliner, Bouvier, Muskat Ottonel, Pinot Gris, Blauer Portugieser and Blauburger.
-Changes in the climate now enable and encourage quality wine production in warmer sites from late-ripening varieties such as Grüner Veltliner, Riesling (e.g. in a medium sweet ‘Mosel Valley’ style with residual sugar), Welschriesling, Sauvignon Blanc, Muscat, Traminer, Pinot Blanc, Pinot Noir, Zweigelt and Roesler.
+As a result of current global warming, viticulture is enjoying a renaissance in the Bergland, particularly in the Kärnten wine-growing region (Carinthia).
+The cooler, Alpine climate here traditionally favours varieties whose grapes ripen earlier, such as Chardonnay, Müller-Thurgau, Frühroter Veltliner, Bouvier, Muskat Ottonel, Pinot Gris, Blauer Portugieser and Blauburger.
+Climate change is now also enabling warmer vineyards to produce Qualitätswein (quality wine) using grape varieties that ripen later in the season, such as Grüner Veltliner, Riesling (e.g. with a moderate amount of residual sugar, similar to Moselle valley Rieslings), Welschriesling, Sauvignon Blanc, Muskateller, Traminer, Pinot Blanc, Pinot Noir, Zweigelt and Roesler.